Research & Publications

 Extensive Research Description

-Dr. Safdar is an internationally recognized clinical scholar in sex and gender-specific research with a focus on microvascular health through a multi system lens - heart, brain and now COVID-19.
+Dr. Safdar is a translational researcher and is experienced in conducting successful clinical trials.
+She is internationally recognized clinical scholar in sex and gender-specific research with a focus on microvascular health through a multi system lens - heart, brain and now COVID-19.
 Her original work on physiological reactivity testing in chest pain helped uncover a signal for microvascular dysfunction in low-moderate risk ED chest pain patients.
 This discovery led to the use of cardiac PET/CT in describing a clinical phenotype of coronary microvascular dysfunction (CMD) in ED patient.
 In the past five years, her team has described the clinical profile of these patients, identified a potential biomarker with a prognostic role in these patients as well as described other determinants such as electrocardiographic signatures and short-term outcomes for these patients.
 Yale is pleased to be one of the few EDs in the country to routinely evaluate chest pain patients for CMD.
 Dr. Safdar leads the Yale CMD biorepository that prospectively enrolls patients with CMD along with a biorepository including genetic samples for future testing.
 Investigating the systemic nature of this disease, these patients are referred to a multidisciplinary collaborative network of specialists for follow up care based on their clinical profile.
-The next direction of her work is to assess potential therapeutics including role of physical activity on microvascular dysfunction.
+The next direction of her work is to assess potential therapeutics for endothelial dysfunction causing heart-brain dysfunction as well as in COVID-19cli.

 The second focus of her work has been in advancing sex and gender medicine in emergency care.
 She successfully co-chaired the 2014 Society of Academic Emergency Medicine Consensus Conference on “Sex and Gender Specific Research – Investigate, Understand and Translate How Gender Affects Patient Outcomes” in 2014.
 This national conference brought leaders in academic Emergency Medicine and other specialties to put forth a blueprint to create a research agenda for the specialty for the next decade.
 The consensus recommendations from this conference are published in the December 2014 issue of Academic Emergency Medicine.
 Dr. Safdar was invited to be the co-editor of this issue devoted to gender medicine.
 The policy papers issues from these workgroups again highlighted the need to diagnose and treat microvascular disease as a cause of acute ischemic chest pain as one of the five priority areas.
 Dr. Safdar serves in leadership roles at the Society of Emergency Medicine, American Heart Association, National Women Veterans Health Strategic Healthcare Group and International Society of Gender Medicine.

-Cardiovascular Diseases; Chest Pain; Emergency Medicine; Exercise Therapy; Women's Health; Microvascular Angina; Healthcare Disparities; Cerebral Small Vessel Diseases; COVID-19
+Cardiovascular Diseases; Chest Pain; Emergency Medicine; Exercise Therapy; Women's Health; Clinical Trial; Microvascular Angina; Healthcare Disparities; Translational Medical Research; Cerebral Small Vessel Diseases; COVID-19

 Public Health Interests